FullStackForger/hapi-app-mongo-model/README.md

 Mongoose is however unnecesary if you would want to reuse Hapi Joi schemas for validation of your model objects.

-Hapi-app-mongo-model is provides lightweight abstraction on the top of MongoDB native driver.
+Hapi-app-mongo-model is provides lightweight abstraction on the top of Monk, which is abstraction over MongoDB native driver.

 ## Core features